• HOME

 Picture

-Myanmar has been completely under military control for over 50 year.
-You won't see much of the land during our cruise and have only very limited contact with people (only in Kawthong and with the Burmese guide who will come with us during the trip.
+Myanmar has been completely under military control for over 50 years.
+You won't see much of the land during our cruise and have only very limited contact with people (only in Kawthoung and with the Burmese guide who will come with us during the trip.

 We do not consider that paying a fee to the Burmese government to visit the Mergui Archipelago contribute in any meaningful way to supporting the military junta.